 - Optional Retirement Program (ORP).
 (Fidelity Investments, and TIAA)

 Both programs offer income upon retirement.
 The main difference between the two plans is that the SRPS is a defined benefit plan that guarantees a benefit amount based on a formula, while the ORP is a defined contribution plan.
+An election to join either retirement plan is permanent and irrevocable.
 Enrollment in a retirement program is a condition of employment as stated in the Annotated Code of Maryland.
 If you do not make a retirement selection by your first day of employment you will be defaulted to either the Employees’ or Teachers’ Reformed Pension System.